AdamGriffiths31/GoAlgorithms/README.md

 After running the program, you will find a new folder named with today's date (e.g., "2023-05-13") in the project's root directory.
 Inside this folder, you'll find the generated algorithm templates.

+You can update the list of algorithms via the `algorithms.json` file.

 ---

 ```bash